Tracy Drain: Career

 Drain joined JPL immediately after graduating in 2000, working on the Mars Reconnaissance Orbiter.
 After the launch in 2005, Drain was promoted to lead systems engineer.
 Drain joined the Kepler project in 2007 as the Missions Readiness Lead, hunting for Earth-like planets, staying until Kepler checked-out in 2009.
-In 2009 she joined Juno, which is studying the gravity and magnetic fields of Jupiter.
+In 2009, she joined Juno, which is studying the gravity and magnetic fields of Jupiter.
 She is Technical Group Supervisor for the Flight Systems Engineering group.
 She has worked for NASA for more than 17 years.
 Drain worked on the Psyche mission, studying the largest known metal asteroid in the Solar System, launching in 2022.
-Drain is currently the lead flight system systems engineer for NASA's Europa Clipper mission, set to launch in 2024 to the Jupiter system to study one of Jupiter's moons.
+Drain is currently the lead flight systems engineer for NASA's Europa Clipper mission, set to launch in 2024 to the Jupiter system to study one of Jupiter's moons.

 Public engagement

-Actor and space tourist astronaut William Shatner with Drain at the Jet Propulsion Laboratory.
+Actor and space tourist astronaut William Shatner with Drain at the Jet Propulsion Laboratory in 2016.

 Tracy Drain is involved with a range of activities to communicate her enthusiasm for engineering with the public.
 She is an Exchange Consultant for the National Academy of Sciences, a program that connects the entertainment industry with scientists and engineers to create accurate science in both film and TV.
 Drain was a Jury Member for the 2017 Sundance Festival.
 She has spoken about women in film and engineering alongside Diane Kruger at the Sloan Film Summit.
 She takes every opportunity to encourage girls and young people into STEM careers.
 Drain was involved with the promotion of the 2016 20th Century Fox film Hidden Figures, in a series of films entitled Hidden Figures, Modern Figures, and took part in several panel discussions.
 In 2017 Drain gave a TEDx talk at the ArtCentre College of Design, "Beauty of the Fall".